Fundamentals

 Peregrine: the wanderer without a home

-When a planet occupies a sign where it has no essential dignity at all, it is called peregrine.
+When a planet occupies a degree where it has no essential dignity or debility at all, it is called peregrine.
 The word comes from the Latin peregrinus, meaning foreigner or pilgrim.
-The planet is a stranger in the sign, lacking the support system that any dignity (even a negative one) provides.
+The planet is a stranger in the sign, lacking the support system provided by domicile, exaltation, triplicity, bounds, or face.

-In the traditional scoring system, peregrine carries a -5 penalty, the same as detriment.
-This surprises some people: how is having no dignity as bad as being in an actively difficult sign?
-The reasoning is that a planet in detriment at least has a defined relationship to the sign (it rules the opposite).
-A peregrine planet has no relationship at all, leaving it adrift and unsupported.
+In the scoring system, peregrine carries a -5 penalty, the same point value as detriment.
+This surprises some people: how is no dignity as heavy as being in an actively difficult sign?
+The logic is that a planet in detriment at least has a defined relationship to the sign because it rules the opposite.
+A peregrine planet has no such relationship, leaving it unsupported.

 The complete essential dignities table

 The table below shows all domicile, exaltation, detriment, and fall assignments for the seven traditional planets.
-Signs not listed for a planet are peregrine (no essential dignity).
+Signs not listed for a planet have no major condition, but the planet may still have triplicity, bounds, or face dignity at a specific degree.

 Sun: domicile in Leo, exalted in Aries, detriment in Aquarius, fall in Libra.
 Moon: domicile in Cancer, exalted in Taurus, detriment in Capricorn, fall in Scorpio.
 Mercury: domicile in Gemini and Virgo, exalted in Virgo, detriment in Sagittarius and Pisces, fall in Pisces.
 Venus: domicile in Taurus and Libra, exalted in Pisces, detriment in Scorpio and Aries, fall in Virgo.
 Mars: domicile in Aries and Scorpio, exalted in Capricorn, detriment in Libra and Taurus, fall in Cancer.
 Jupiter: domicile in Sagittarius and Pisces, exalted in Cancer, detriment in Gemini and Virgo, fall in Capricorn.
 Saturn: domicile in Capricorn and Aquarius, exalted in Libra, detriment in Cancer and Leo, fall in Aries.